momentarypause/COVID_Death_Analysis/README.md

 - death
 - indication of underlying conditions (diabetes mellitus, hypertension, severe obesity (BMI>40), cardiovascular disease, chronic renal disease, chronic liver disease, chronic lung disease, other chronic diseases, immunosuppressive condition, autoimmune condition, current smoker, former smoker, substance abuse or misuse, disability, psychological/psychiatric, pregnancy, other)

-## Questions to Answer
-- What factors contributed most heavily to the deaths of people who contracted COVID-19?
-- Can this be used to build a machine learning model to predict the likelihood of death based on demographic and geographic factors?

 ## Database

 ## Machine Learning Model
-The machine learning model we chose for this project is a Logistic Regression Model because it will categorize the results into two parts: yes or no. This will effectively answer the question if covid deaths can be predicted based on several factors or underlying conditions.
+The machine learning model we chose for this project is a Logistic Regression Model because it will categorize the results into two parts: yes or no. This will effectively answer the question if COVID deaths can be predicted based on several factors or underlying conditions.

+### Limitations and Benefits

+### Preliminary Data Preporocessing

+### Preliminary Feature Engineering and Selection

+### Training and Testing

+### Accuracy Score

+## Data Exploration

+## Analysis

+## Project Outline

+## Recommendations for Future Analysis

+## Project Reflections